Ezka77/pyggl/README.md

 Use pip to install:
 - click

-Work with python 3.6 ... not tested below that version
+Works with python 3.6 ... not tested below that version

 ## Usage